How To Know If PSU is Failing | A Comprehensive Guide

 10. Artifacting and Video Issues:

-As voltages fluctuate outside safe ranges, especially on the high current 12V rail that powers the graphics card, it can cause visual glitches known as artifacts on the screen.
-Black/coloration spots, screen tearing, or blocky/distorted images are all possibilities as the GPU operates unpredictably.
+- As voltages fluctuate outside safe ranges, especially on the high current 12V rail that powers the graphics card, it can cause visual glitches known as artefacts on the screen.
+Black/colouration spots, screen tearing, or blocky/distorted images are all possibilities as the GPU operates unpredictably.
 Video corruption is often a late-stage failure symptom when voltage regulation has severely degraded.

 How to Identify PSU Issues: